-There’s no avoiding it; having a well sequenced and connected curriculum is one of the most critical priorities for primary schools in England.
+There’s no avoiding it; having a well sequenced, ambitious and connected curriculum is one of the most critical priorities for primary schools in England.
 It’s central to Ofsted’s quality of education judgement, so, particularly if you’re due an inspection, your curriculum needs to be expertly constructed to enable your children to learn more, understand more and remember more.

 Correctly sequencing your curriculum is a complex, time-consuming task, which demands curriculum and subject expertise.
 Our curriculum has everything you need to achieve this, saving you time, money, and unnecessary stress and workload.

 Primary school in Wales?
 Read our tips on using Cwricwlwm Maestro to implement your curriculum here.

 Curriculum 22 is a fully sequenced and interconnected curriculum that begins in Nursery and develops across key stages to Year 6.
 Available on our online platform, Curriculum Maestro, the curriculum is ambitious in content and expertly crafted, with stringent sequencing and a web of multidisciplinary and subject connections.
 The curriculum is specially designed to help children build and sequence knowledge, without cognitive overload.
 In short, we’ve done all the structural work for you, so you’re free to focus on personalising the finer details to reflect the unique character of your school.